waikato-datamining/spectral-data-converter/plugins/center.md

                         rather than only getting trained on the 1st batch and then applied in that form to subsequent batches.
                         (default: False)
+  --save_to FILE        The file to save the trained filter to. (default:
+                        None)
+  --load_from FILE      The file to load a trained filter from (instead of
+                        training it on the first batch). (default: None)
 ```